 This might in fact be something you are looking for!

-This small and simple trick will help your hand lettering composition in no time, and on top of that (like always :D) we will guide you throughout the process step-by-step.
+This small and simple trick will help your hand lettering composition in no time, and on top of that, I will guide you throughout the process step-by-step.

 Here is a quick overview of what we are going to talk about today-